Applying as an International Student

-You should use our International Student Application for Admission if you require a student visa to study in the United States and are not a U.S. citizen, U.S. permanent resident, political asylee or refugee.
+You should apply as an international student if you require a student visa to study in the United States and are not a U.S. citizen, U.S. permanent resident, political asylee or refugee.
 If you hold dual citizenship with the U.S. and another country, you should indicate this on the application; you will need to fulfill first-year, transfer, or post-baccalaureate student application requirements and English language and financial requirements will be waived.

 Admission to Western is selective.
 Cumulative academic achievement is the most important factor in the application review process.
 Our Admissions Committee believes that potential is measured by more than grades and test scores.

 When filling out the application for admission, applicants are encouraged to help the Admissions Committee get to know them better by responding to the relevant essay questions and including an activities list or resume, if requested.

 First-year students are those who have not enrolled in any college course work after completing their high school or secondary schooling.

 Transfer students are those who enroll in college courses after completing their high school or secondary schooling graduation.